-The Credit Agreement provides for, among other things, (i) a revolving credit facility of up to \$150 million, subsequently amended and increased in October 2015 to \$250 million, which includes a \$20 million sublimit for letters of credit and a \$20 million sublimit for swingline loans, and (ii) a term loan facility in an amount of \$150 million.
+The Credit Agreement provides for, among other things, (i) a revolving credit facility of up to \$250 million, which includes a \$20 million sublimit for letters of credit and a \$20 million sublimit for swingline loans, and (ii) a term loan facility in an amount of \$150 million.
 Under the terms of the Credit Agreement, we may, subject to the satisfaction of certain conditions, request increases in the revolving credit facility commitments and additional term loan commitments in an aggregate principal amount of up to \$100 million to the extent existing or new lenders agree to provide such increased or additional commitments, as applicable.
-We borrowed \$150 million under the term loan facility and \$100 million under the revolving credit facility.
+At the initial closing under the Credit Agreement, we borrowed \$150 million under the term loan facility and \$100 million under the revolving credit facility to finance a portion of the RSP acquisition purchase price.
 Initial debt issuance costs were approximately \$5.0 million, which are being amortized over 60 months.